openthread/ot-ns/cli/README.md

 Enable additional, detailed log messages on selected node(s) only.
 This can be useful for interactive debugging or inspection of a node's behavior.

 * To see all nodes currently being watched, use "watch" without parameters.
-* To see all of the additional log messages, set the overall log-level to "debug" using the "-log debug" command line switch.
-* To see most of the additional log messages, set the overall log-level to "info" using the "-log info" command line switch.
+* By default, watching a node will only display OT stack log messages from level Info (I) or up.
+To see Debug (D) messages, or only Warn (W) or Error/Critical (C) messages, use [watch with debug-level parameter](#watch-node-id-node-id-debugLevel)

 ```bash
 > watch 1